What is the Miracle Morning Routine? Hal Elrod’s SAVERS Technique Explained

 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

 What’s the most chaotic part of your day?

 If you’re like most people, including myself, you probably find your mornings to be especially busy and unpredictable.

 The morning is such a critical time that influences the direction of your actions, attitude, and progress for the rest of the day.
 Successful people know this to be true, and take advantage of the mornings to focus on themselves and their intentions for the day to ensure that they spend their time purposefully and in line with their long-term goals.

 But what is it about mornings that so many of us strongly dislike?

 Well, if you wake up at the last possible minute and then have to rush to get out of the house to fight traffic in order to get to a job that you would rather live without, it may not be the mornings that you hate, rather it’s what you’re doing in the mornings that makes you dread the sound of your alarm.
+(You may be doing some things wrong.)
 I would be willing to bet that weekend mornings aren’t so awful, right?